shehryarbajwa/Trivia-Game/README.md

 ## Full Stack Trivia API Project
 This project is a game where users can test their knowledge answering trivia questions.
 The task for the project was to create an API and test suite for implementing the following functionality:

-Display questions - both all questions and by category.
-Questions should show the question, category and difficulty rating by default and can show/hide the answer.
-Delete questions.
-Add questions and require that they include question and answer text.
-Search for questions based on a text query string.
-Play the quiz game, randomizing either all questions or within a specific category.
-Getting Started
-Installing Dependencies
-Developers using this project should already have Python3, pip, node, and npm installed.

-## Frontend Dependencies
-This project uses NPM to manage software dependencies.
-NPM Relies on the package.json file located in the frontend directory of this repository.
-After cloning, open your terminal and run:

-## npm install
-Backend Dependencies
-Once you have your virtual environment setup and running, install dependencies by naviging to the /backend directory and running:

-<br> pip install -r requirements.txt
-Running the Frontend in Dev Mode
-The frontend app was built using create-react-app.
-In order to run the app in development mode use npm start.
-You can change the script in the package.json file.

-Open http://localhost:3000 to view it in the browser.
-The page will reload if you make edits.

-## npm start
-Running the Server
-From within the backend directory first ensure you are working using your created virtual environment.

-To run the server, execute:

-export FLASK_APP=flaskr
-export FLASK_ENV=development
-flask run
-Testing
-To run the tests, run

-dropdb trivia_test
-createdb trivia_test
-psql trivia_test < trivia.psql
-python test_flaskr.py
-Omit the dropdb command the first time you run tests.

-## Full Stack Trivia API Project
-This project is a game where users can test their knowledge answering trivia questions.
-The task for the project was to create an API and test suite for implementing the following functionality:

 1) Display questions - both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
 2) Delete questions.
 3) Add questions and require that they include question and answer text.